 Just press Clone this disk and in the next dialog, select your SSD where you see select a disk to clone to.

 Now, if you want to clone the entire disk, just click copy selected partitions.
 If you just want to move the OS, drag and drop the volumes which have the Windows icon with them.

-Click finish and wait for the cloning process to finish.
-See this video for better understanding.
+Click Finish and wait for the cloning process to finish.
+See this video for a better understanding.

 4. Change the Boot priority again to your SSD